party-repl/clojure-party-repl/readme.md

 let's take this thing for a spin.

 The easiest way to work on the plugin is to open a new Clojure project in Atom in Dev Mode.
-If you don't have a dummy project around `lein new app test-project` will make one.
+If you don't have a dummy project around `()) new app test-project` will make one.
 Open the new project by going to View -> Developer -> Open In Dev Mode, and then open the development console View -> Developer -> Toggle Developer Tools to show any possible errors preventing the plugin from starting.